-Examples of inappropriate behaviour include, but are not confined to, shouting, threats of harm (either to self or others), aggressive or abusive written, email or telephone communications and inappropriate physical contact.
+Examples of inappropriate behaviour include, but are not confined to, shouting, threats of harm (either to self or others), aggressive, abusive or inappropriate written, email, telephone or social media communications and inappropriate physical contact.

 Interacting with other candidates

 The RCP Assessment Unit strives to ensure that the examination experience is as calm and pleasant as possible for everyone.